 If you’re a stepmom, or in a co-parenting relationship, I’m sure that you’ve seen the posts online about the hearts and sparkles co-parenting relationships…where the moms and dads, and their new spouses are the best of friends.

 Not only do they co-parent well, but they sit together at all extracurricular activities, share holidays together, heck some of them even have matching jerseys.

 I think these stories are great.
 I really do.

 I think it’s so big of everyone to be able to put the tricky emotional stuff that comes with divorce and co-parenting aside, and truly be friends with each other.

 The words mature, grounded and secure all come to mind when I think of these situations.
-They’re absolutely aspirational.
+They’re absolutely inspirational.

 But to be honest, words like unrelatable, unattainable, unrealistic also come to mind because, for some…. no scratch that, FOR MANY co-parenting relationships, it’s just not in the cards.

-And while sharing these stories online IS heartwarming and like I said, aspirational for many... for others, for so many different reasons, it’s makes them feel like crap.
+And while sharing these stories online IS heartwarming and like I said, inspirational for many… for others, for so many different reasons, it’s makes them feel like crap.

 There are scenarios where one party wants a healthy relationship and the other does not.

 There are feelings of hurt, betrayal and deceit.